G8LOL/BruteForceInterpolation/README.md

 Brute forcing interpolation is an extremely advanced mathematical formula used by the leading anti-cheat developers in Minecraft and other gaming communities to detect very miniscule differences in legitness.

+^^^

+I will now use brute force interpolation in artemis to disable the anticheats.

 Below is an image of what it looks like to bruteforce interpolation.

 ![interpolation_bruteforced](https://user-images.githubusercontent.com/61439310/122414747-0b7e5100-cf90-11eb-8076-fcc0bc12cf08.png)